adambard/learnxinyminutes-docs/c.html.markdown

     return x1 + x2; // Use return to return a value
 }

-// Must declare a 'funtion prototype' before main() when creating functions
+// Must declare a 'funtion prototype' when creating functions before main() void getInt(char c); // function prototype int main() {         // main function
-// in file.
-void getInt(char c); // function prototype
-int main() {
     return 0;
 }
 void getInt(char w) { //parameter name does not need to match function prototype
     ;
 }

 //if function takes no parameters, do: int getInt(void); for function prototype
 //  and for the function declaration: int getInt(void) {}
-//  this is to keep compatibility with older versions of C.
+//  (this is to keep compatibility with older versions of C).

 /*
 Functions are call by value.
 So when a function is called, the arguments passed